d3code/run/README.md

 - `-i, --ignore`: Specify files or sub-directories to ignore (default: .git).

-- `-r, --run`: Specify the command to run and restart on file change.
+- `-c, --command`: Specify the command to run and restart on file change.

 ### Examples